LukasK13/editable/README.md

 # editable
-A bare R wrapper to the DataTables library including an open source cell editor.
+A R Shiny wrapper to the DataTables library including an open source cell editor.
 All other arguments are passed to the DataTable library according to: https://datatables.net/reference/option/

 Install by executing `devtools::install_github("LukasK13/editable")` in the R console.